dan-reznik/Ramanujan-Sato/README.md

 #> [1] 365698328077754498546241794891999342493696
 ```

+Because total integer precision is imperative for each term in the RS
-So in what follows we will be using this library.
+summation, in what follows we will be using the arbitrary-precision
+library.

 ### Load the arbitrary-precision library